 Recently, our focus has been on education and the use of assemblies to inform our community on sustainability issues.

 7th November: Sixth Form assembly "The Climate Emergency and Political Engagement."

 14th November: Upper School assembly "Forest Fires and Climate Chaos."

 21st November: Lower School assembly "Deforestation in the Amazon and how to change to a plant-based diet."

 28th November: First Year assembly "How to be sustainable: What's happening and what can we change?"

 King Edward’s believes that protection of the environment is an integral part of good institutional practice and that it has a duty to satisfy itself that all of its operations are conducted with proper regard for the environment.
 It is committed to maintaining, and wherever possible, improving the quality of this environment both for the people who live and work in the School, and for the wider community now and in the future.

-The school has a sustainability committee chaired by Simon Barker (email@example.com).
+The school has a sustainability committee chaired by Mrs Brown (email@example.com).

 The committee consists of; staff, pupils, parents and Governors.
-The committee meet termly with a remit to lead the schools drive to become a more sustainable society.
+The committee meets termly with a remit to lead the schools' drive to become a more sustainable society.